jasoncwilley/bookworm/README.md

 * Book
     * title: The title of the book
     * genre: The genre the book belongs to
+    * date_added: The date the book was added to the shelf
+    * wikipedia_url: The wikipedia entry about this book
     * bookshelf: The shelf the book is on

 ### Core